Red Cloud (baseball)

 The Red Cloud minor league baseball teams were based in Red Cloud, Nebraska in 1903 and 1910.
 Red Cloud played as members of the Central Nebraska League (1903) and Nebraska State League (1910).
-The team moniker was possibly the "Indians".
+The Red Cloud moniker was cited locally as the "Indians".

 History

 Red Cloud first fielded a minor league team as members of the short–lived 1903 Central Nebraska League, an Independent level league.
-The 1903 league standings through July 24, as reported in local newspapers, had the Red Cloud Indians in with 4th place with an 8–16 record, 10.0 games behind the Holdrege Silver Ashes.
+The 1903 league standings through July 24, as reported in local newspapers, had the Red Cloud Indians in with fourth place with an 8–16 record, 10.0 games behind the first place Holdrege Silver Ashes on that date.

 The five members of the 1903 Central Nebraska League were the teams based in Giltner, Holdrege, McCook, Minden joining Red Cloud, Nebraska.The other league teams were without known monikers, common in the era.

-While the 1903 league records and statistics are unknown, player rosters are known.
+While the 1903 league records and statistics are unknown, the player rosters are known.
 The Central Nebraska League permanently folded after the 1903 season.

 In 1910, minor league baseball returned to Red Cloud.
 The Red Cloud "Indians" team became charter members of the reformed Class D level Nebraska State League.
-Joining Red Cloud in the eight–team league were the Columbus Discoverers, Grand Island Collegians, Fremont Pathfinders, Hastings Brickmakers, Kearney Kapitalists, Seward Statesmen and Superior Brickmakers.
+The other teams joining Red Cloud in the eight–team league were the Columbus Discoverers, Grand Island Collegians, Fremont Pathfinders, Hastings Brickmakers, Kearney Kapitalists, Seward Statesmen and the Superior Brickmakers.
 The 1910 Nebraska State League set a salary limit of $900.00 and a roster limit of 12 players.

 The Red Cloud franchise was referred to as the "Indians" in both the Fremont and Kearney newspapers.

 On the opening day in Red Cloud, mayor Dahlman of Omaha, Nebraska threw out the first pitch.
 An automobile parade and the Red Cloud High School band provided the pregame festivities.
 Clarence Mitchell pitched Red Cloud to a 5–0 victory in the opener.